andrew-malikov/smoorth/README.md

 ## How to use

 - Clone this repo.
-- `pnpm insrall` to install dependencies
+- `pnpm install` to install dependencies
 - `pnpm dev` to start compilation in watch mode.

 ## Manually installing the plugin